Flexity Outlook: Olympic Line

 Bombardier Transportation operated a Flexity Outlook demo system in Vancouver from January 21 to March 21, 2010, coinciding with the 2010 Winter Olympics.
 The trams were on loan from a fleet of Flexity Outlook series made for the Brussels tram network.
-The service was called the Olympic Line and used electrified railway right-of-way owned by the City of Vancouver and not part of the regional transit authority (TransLink).
+The service was called the Olympic Line and used an electrified railway right-of-way owned by the City of Vancouver and not part of the regional transit authority (TransLink).

 The temporary line operated from Granville Island to near Olympic Village Station on the Canada Line at 2nd Avenue.
 Service consisted of a 1.8 km link with two stations, with cars operating every 10 minutes.